C418: 2016–2021: Dief, unreleased third Minecraft album, and Excursions

-2021–2024: Cookie Clicker
+2021–2025: Cookie Clicker and Wanderstop

 On 16 June 2021, Rosenfeld announced on Twitter that his album from 11 years prior, Life Changing Moments Seem Minor in Pictures, would be remastered and released onto major streaming platforms.
 The album prior to the re-release was only available on Bandcamp.
 In July 2021, Rosenfeld, along with Davey Wreden, Karla Zimonja and Annapurna Interactive announced the launch of Ivy Road, a game studio founded by the trio.
 The studio revealed they were working on a then-untitled game, which Rosenfeld composed the music for.
 Following the announcement of the launch of Ivy Road, in August 2021 Rosenfeld announced that he had worked on a soundtrack for the Steam release of the 2013 game Cookie Clicker.
 In September 2021, Rosenfeld released the soundtrack as an EP.
 On 13 March 2022, Rosenfeld performed a DJ set with Anamanaguchi for their Scott Pilgrim vs. The World: The Game Soundtrack tour.
 In August 2022, Northway Games released I Was a Teenage Exocolonist.
 Rosenfeld and other fellow musical artists collaborated in composing the soundtrack to the game.
 His contribution was the piece "Quiet."

-2024–2025: Wanderstop

 In June 2024, Annapurna and Ivy Road announced their game Wanderstop, a tea brewing simulator.
 It released on 11 March 2025.
 On 11 December 2024, Rosenfeld released the game's title track, "Wanderstop."
 A second track, "Endless Velocity," was released on 19 February 2025.
 One week before the expected release of the game, on 4 March 2025, Rosenfeld released a third song from the soundtrack, "Pumpkin."
 On 11 March 2025, Rosenfeld published the soundtrack to Wanderstop.
 He was involved with "anything that had to do with audio".
 He then confessed in an interview to suffering burnout from the creation of the album, saying that "putting the pen down is really, really hard, and stopping to smell the roses can be extremely difficult for me, especially as a person with ADHD".
 Rosenfeld recognized the irony of his working without taking breaks, considering that the central narrative of the game concerned the subject of overworking.
 In 2025, the United States Library of Congress added Rosenfeld's Minecraft – Volume Alpha soundtrack album to the National Recording Registry, listing it as "culturally, historically, or aesthetically significant".

 Personal life and views

 Rosenfeld lives in Austin, Texas and has a Pembroke Welsh Corgi named Finneas.
 He is married to Aviva Pinchas.
-He is a supporter of transgender rights, Black rights, and LGBTQ+ representation.
+He is a supporter of transgender rights, black rights, and LGBTQ+ representation.
 Rosenfeld has ADHD, which he says contributes to overworking.